Maintain Good Health

 Studies show that vitamin B12 deficiency can lead to muscle weakness, vision problems, and mood disturbances.
 People over the age of 50 may not absorb as much naturally-occurring vitamin B12 from food as younger people, and people who avoid animal products may have inadequate intakes of vitamin B12.
 Look for fortified foods and dietary supplements to help satisfy vitamin B12 needs.

-- Omega-3 fats.
-Omega-3 fats support the structure of brain cell membranes.
+- Omega-3 fats: Omega-3 fats support the structure of brain cell membranes.
 Seafood is an excellent source of these unsaturated, heart-healthy fats.
-The 2010 Dietary Guidelines for Americans recommend eating at least eight ounces of fish weekly to get the omega-3 fats you require.
-If you don’t eat that much fish, you may need omega-3 dietary supplement.
+The 2015 Dietary Guidelines for Americans recommend eating at least eight ounces of fish weekly to get the omega-3 fats you require.
+If you don’t eat that much fish, you may need an omega-3 dietary supplement.